-Through the lens of attention networks, the space of possibilities for the allocation of attention in organizations appears as potentially very large, but almost completely empty.
-The attention allocation events that are actually observed cover only a very small sub-space of the events that may be possible.
-The subnetwork of observed events is small, and highly structured by the theoretical mechanisms of attention allocation that we have postulated.
-This general conclusion resonates clearly with classic behavioral theories of organization (Cyert and March, 1963; Levinthal and March, 1993; Ocasio, 2011; Simon, 1947), but also bears important implications for contemporary theories of organizational attention, and for future research on the allocation of attention within organizations.
-We conclude with a discussion of the theoretical contributions of the study, its practical implications, limitations, and future directions.
+Through the lens of attention networks, the space of possibilities for the allocation of attention in organizations appears as potentially very large but almost completely empty.
+The attention allocation events that are actually observed cover only a small subspace in the much larger space of possible events that could have happened, but did not.
+The subspace of observed events is small and is highly structured by the attention allocation mechanisms that we have postulated.
+This general conclusion resonates clearly with classic behavioral theories of organization (Simon 1947, Cyert and March 1963, Levinthal and March 1993, Ocasio 2011) and also bears important implications for contemporary theories of organizational attention and for future research on the allocation of attention within organizations.
+We conclude with a discussion of the theoretical contributions of the study, its practical implications, limitations, and directions for future research.

-Contributions to theory and research.
+Contributions to Theory and Research

-We need theories of organizations that bring renewed focus on the investigation of contemporary organizational environments - including crowdsourced production, holacracies and bossless organizations - in which individuals have increasing independence in choosing the tasks and issues they contribute to, and in which their activities are often publicly visible to other organizational members (e.g., Puranam et al. 2014, Alexy et al. 2021).
-In these contexts, problem-solving activities take place under conditions of high decentralization of authority, fluid participation, and variable attention lent by volunteer participants.
-Under conditions in which managerial hierarchies and organizational systems of task allocation and control are weak or absent, visible acts of attention to each other about how to coordinate their efforts.
-Considering attention as a resource that connects participants and problems in a relation of mutual constitution brings to the fore the issue of its role in enabling coordination in self-organizing contexts (Hansen and Haas, 2001; Ocasio and Hoffman, 2001).
+We need theories of organizations that bring renewed focus to the investigation of contemporary organizational environments in which individuals have increasing independence in choosing the tasks and issues to which they contribute and in which their activities are often publicly visible to other organizational members (e.g., Puranam et al. 2014, Alexy et al. 2021).
+In these contexts, problemsolving activities take place under conditions of high decentralization of authority, fluid participation, and variable attention lent by volunteer participants.
+Under conditions in which managerial hierarchies and organizational systems of task allocation and control are weak or absent, visible acts of attention allocation become a fundamental stabilization mechanism by which participants provide information to each other about how to coordinate their efforts.
+Considering attention as a resource that connects participants and problems in a relation of mutual constitution brings to the fore the issue of its role in enabling coordination in self-organizing contexts (Hansen and Haas 2001, Hoffman and Ocasio 2001).

 In this paper, we address these core theoretical concerns by reframing socially transparent acts of attention allocation as a microstructural coordination mechanism allowing organizational participants to provide information to each other about organizing work around available problems.
-This study contributes to the scholarly debate on the micro-foundations of organization design, i.e., "the micro-level processes, behaviors, and interactions that aggregate to yield the organization's overall structure" (Raveendran et al. 2020: 829; for further discussion of the micro-foundations of social networks, see Tasselli, Kilduff and

-Menges 2015).
-These micro-foundational interactions between participants and problems are not based on exogenous task allocation decisions or pre-determined workflows that participants know ex ante.
+This study contributes to the scholarly debate on the microfoundations of organization design, that is, "the micro-level processes, behaviors, and interactions that aggregate to yield the organization's overall structure" (Raveendran et al. 2020, p.
+829; for further discussion of the microfoundations of social networks, see Tasselli et al. 2015).
+These microfoundational interactions between participants and problems are not based on exogenous task allocation decisions or predetermined workflows that participants know ex ante.
 Instead, they emerge from participants' efforts to coordinate work as they face ambiguous task demands and fluid organizational boundaries and observe how their peers operate.
-In this sense, our analytical framework is consistent with a view of boundedly-rational participants who learn about their interests and uncertain future preferences by interacting with actual problems attracting their attention (March and Olsen 1976), in a context where "contributors do not know if their efforts will result in a suitable working product" (Von Krogh et al. 2003, p.
+In this sense, our analytical framework is consistent with a view of boundedly rational participants who learn about their interests and uncertain future preferences by interacting with actual problems attracting their attention (March and Olsen 1976) in a context in which "contributors do not know if their efforts will result in a suitable working product" (von Krogh et al. 2003, p.
 1219).
-By investigating the emergence of attention networks as the byproduct of interdependent acts of attention allocation, our work responds to recent calls for a better "understanding [of] the involvement of agents in the design process [...] in scenarios in which the tasks are not clear-cut."
-(Raveendran et al 2020: 829) and resonates with the idea that "interdependence is endogenous to the organization design process [...] because it arises during agent interactions" (Raveendran et al 2020: 831).
+By investigating the emergence of attention networks as the by-product of interdependent acts of attention allocation, our work responds to recent calls for a better "understanding [of] the involvement of agents in the design process ... in scenarios in which the tasks are not clear-cut" (Raveendran et al. 2020, p.
+829) and resonates with the idea that "interdependence is endogenous to the organization design process... because it arises during agent interactions" (Raveendran et al. 2020, p.
+831).